 PJM calculates the Transmission Loss credit reconciliations by multiplying the kWh data (derated for transmission losses) by the Transmission Loss Credit billing determinant for that hour.
-The hourly Transmission Loss Credit billing determinants (in \$/MWh) are calculated by dividing the total day-ahead and balancing transmission loss revenues for an hour by the total PJM real-time load (de-rated for transmission losses) and exports (that pay for transmission service and using only 31% of non-firm export MWh) in that hour.
+The hourly Transmission Loss Credit billing determinants (in \$/MWh) are calculated by dividing the total day-ahead and balancing transmission loss revenues for an hour by the total PJM real-time load (de-rated for transmission losses) and exports (that pay for transmission service and using only the hourly non-firm export reduction factor share of non-firm export MWh) in that hour.
 These credit reconciliations are then totaled for the month for each EDC or Retail Load Aggregator.
 Note that the reconciliation for Transmission Loss credits for a month may be either a positive or a negative value, and may even be such that the reconciled load responsibility MWh results in a negative load quantity.